Developer-Parth/3D-Interactive-Dice-Loader/README.md

 ![3D Dice Loader](preview.png)

 ## 🤯 What Is This?
 This is a **3D animated dice loader** built using **HTML, CSS, and JavaScript**.
-It has smooth animations, different themes, auto-rolling effects, and even a **favicon.ico**!
+It has smooth animations, different themes, auto-rolling effects!
 Basically, this ain't your regular boring spinner, it's a whole vibe! 😎🔥

 ## 🚀 Features (What You Get?)
 - 🎲 **3D Dice Animation** – Rolls like a real dice, but digitally cooler!